slafi/GPS_Data_Logger/Readme.md

 To run the application, the following steps are recommended:

+1. Run the GPSD service with the appropriate parameters, if not already running,
-1. Install the required dependencies,
+2. Install the required dependencies,
-2. Alter the parameters in the [config.json](./config/config.json) file as desired, then
+3. Alter the parameters in the [config.json](./config/config.json) file as desired, then
-3. Run the command:
+4. Run the command:

 ```console
 pi@raspberrypi:~ $ python3 app.py
 ```
+1111
 To stop the application, the key combination `CTRL + C` can be used.

 ## Built With